Sahih al-Bukhari: Collection

 Bukhari began organizing his book in the Masjid al-Haram in Mecca, before moving to the Al-Masjid an-Nabawi in Medina.
-Bukhari completed writing the book in Bukhara around 846 (232 AH), before showing it to his teachers for examination and verification.
-Ibn Hajar al-Asqalani quoted Abu Jaʿfar al-'Uqaili as saying, "After Bukhari had written the Sahih, he showed it to Ali ibn al-Madini, Ahmad ibn Hanbal, Yahya ibn Ma'in as well as others.
+Bukhari completed writing the book in Bukhara around 846 CE (232 AH), before showing it to his teachers for examination and verification.
+Ibn Hajar quoted Abu Jaʿfar al-'Uqaili as saying, "after Bukhari had written the Sahih, he showed it to Ali ibn al-Madini, Ahmad ibn Hanbal, Yahya ibn Ma'in, as well as others.
 They examined it and testified to its authenticity with the exception of four hadith."
 Ibn Hajar then concluded with al-'Uqaili's saying, "And those four are as Bukhari said, they are authentic."
 Bukhari spent the last twenty-four years of his life visiting other cities and scholars, making minor revisions to his book and teaching the hadith he had collected.
 In every city that Bukhari visited, thousands of people would gather to listen to him recite traditions.